asksac/PrivateRouting/README.md

 *As this is for testing purposes only, we are generating the private key file with no password (-nodes), using a longer duration (-days 1825) and using dummy certificate details (-subj)*

+## Changelog

+Updates on 2020-10-15:
+- Separate terraform modules, one each for:
+  - HAProxy on ECS Fargate cluster
+  - HAProxy on EC2 (helpful for testing)
+- Support for multiple subnets
+- Using PrivateLink (VPC endpoints) for ECR, S3 and CloudWatch Logs
+- Eliminated need for NATGW in HAProxy VPC

+Updates on 2020-10-14:
+- Support for an input map object to configure HAProxy rules
+- Refactor code into terraform modules

 ## License